yochannah/carpentries.org/pages/community-lessons.md

 ## The Carpentries Lab

-The Carpentries Lab is a place for sharing high-quality, peer-reviewed lessons that follow best practices in pedagogy and the general teaching practices used in Carpentries workshops.
+[The Carpentries Lab](https://github.com/carpentries-lab/reviews/) is a place for sharing high-quality, peer-reviewed lessons that follow best practices in pedagogy and the general teaching practices used in Carpentries workshops.

-Lessons in The CarpentriesLab have been peer-reviewed and are vetted by The Carpentries as high-quality resources.
+Lessons in The Carpentries Lab have been peer-reviewed and are vetted by The Carpentries as high-quality resources.
 We encourage you to browse the Lab lessons for materials that meet your needs and to use these materials freely (all lessons are licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
 However, we are unable to offer workshops teaching these lessons upon request.

-At this time, we are not accepting lesson submissions to The CarpentriesLab.
-If you are interested in having a lesson reviewed for inclusion in The Lab, please submit it first through [the Proposals repository for The Carpentries Incubator](https://github.com/carpentries-incubator/proposals#readme).
+At this time, we are inviting submissions for review and acceptance to The Carpentries Lab.
+If you are interested in having a lesson reviewed for inclusion in The Lab, please visit [The Carpentries Lab reviews repository](https://github.com/carpentries-lab/reviews/).

 ## Information for Lesson Developers